Skip to content

 Skin assessment and disease management is a critical element of family medicine.
 First year is focused on skin lesion assessment, teledermatology, and biopsy.
 Teledermatology, magnified digital photographs using a dermatoscope, allows for our patients to receive a virtual dermatology consult within 24 hours.
 Our dermatology preceptors will teach the residents features of normal and abnormal skin lesions and biopsy type and procedural skills.
 Second year focuses on the core primary care dermatologic needs, such as acne, dermatitis, skin manifestations in systemic disease, pigment disorders, and alopecia to name a few.
 At the end of three years of training, residents will be skilled and able to provide systematic skin screening exams, assessment of skin lesions, and adept at outpatient skin biopsy.

-Residents have a total of 12 weeks of elective time (4 weeks in the second year, 8 weeks the third year) to pursue training and experiences in areas of special interest.
-During the third year, 4 of the 8 weeks of elective time may be spent away with no required on-campus clinical duties.
+Residents have a total of 24 weeks of elective time (1 week in the first year, 7 weeks in the second year, 16 weeks the third year) to pursue training and experiences in areas of special interest.
+During the second and third years, 4 weeks of elective time may be spent away with no required on-campus clinical duties.
 Residents can create their own elective experiences, or they may elect to participate in our formalized elective rotations, including (but not limited to):

 • Advanced Obstetrics